mozilla/miracle/docs/api.rst

 If the request was malformed, you can get `4xx` responses, if the service is unavailable or broken, you might get `5xx` responses.

-The upload endpoint optionally supports sending the body GZIP encoded.
-To do so, you need to additionally specify the ``Content-Encoding: gzip`` header in the request.

 Payload
 -------